From Seiberg-Witten to Gromov: MCE and Singular Symplectic Forms: Preliminaries: the side

 \subsubsection{(b) \(\Spin^c\)-structure of t-curves}

-Let \(H_{*, closed}\) denote the Borel-Moore homology\footnote{also called the ``closed homology'' or ``homology with closed support'', cf. \cite{BT}~Remark 5.17; {\tt https://en.m.wikipedia.org/wiki/Borel-Moore\_homology\#CITEREF1960} and references therein.
+Let \(H_{*, closed}\) denote the Borel-Moore homology\footnote{The Borel-Moore homology is also called the ``closed homology'' or ``homology with closed support''.
+See e.g. \cite{BT}~Remark 5.17, the Wiki article \\ {\tt https://en.m.wikipedia.org/wiki/Borel-Moore\_homology\#CITEREF1960} and references therein.
 It is dual to the cohomology of compact support.}.
 It is useful to note that in our setting,

 where \(X^{'a}_\delta \), \(Z^{'a}_\delta \) are as defined in Section \ref{sec:convention} (9).

 A t-curve \(\mathbf{C}=\{(C_k, m_k)\}_k\) in \(X^{'a}\) determines a relative homology class through its associated current